DouglasDev222/sports-textil/replit.md

 - 1 Event -> many Registration Batches
 - 1 Modality + 1 Batch -> 1 Price
 - 1 Event -> many Attachments
+- 1 Event -> many Orders
+- 1 Order -> many Registrations (same or different athletes)
+- 1 Athlete -> many Orders (as buyer)
+- 1 Athlete -> many Registrations (as participant)
 - 1 Registration -> many Document Acceptances

 **Business Rules**
+- Order-based checkout: Multiple registrations can be grouped in a single order for unified payment
+- Order can include registrations for different athletes (e.g., parent registering children)
+- Order can include same athlete in different modalities
+- Payment is processed at order level, not individual registration
+- When order is paid, all associated registrations are confirmed
 - Batch auto-switching: When a batch reaches its quantity limit or end date, the next batch becomes active
 - Shirt inventory: Decremented atomically during registration, throws error if exhausted
 - Price lookup: Determined by active batch + selected modality combination